-The summer before my freshman year in high school I almost cut my hand off with a meat cleaver.
+The summer before my freshman year in high school circa late 1980-something I almost cut my hand off with a meat cleaver.
 I’m sure I did many other things that summer, many things that didn’t involve losing important chunks of my anatomy, but this is the event that sticks out in my mind.
-In fact, I’m pretty sure most of my summer was spent using important chunks of my anatomy to angrily fling Nintendo controllers against the walls while screaming at the top of my lungs “This fucking game cheats!!” but I can’t confirm this, because the only thing I really remember is the gaping wound in my forearm.
+In fact, I’m pretty sure most of my summer was spent using important chunks of my anatomy to angrily fling Nintendo controllers against the walls while screaming at the top of my lungs “This game cheats!!” but I can’t confirm this, because the only thing I really remember is the gaping wound in my forearm.

 For some reason my dad suggested that I handle the corn shucking job.
 I said, “Sure!” although I was a bit apprehensive since NONE of my Nintendo games involved corn shucking.
 If he really wanted to maximize return on my skill set he should have asked me to stomp on turtles or eat randomly found mushrooms growing out of bricks.